ByteBrushStudios/ByteProxy/usage.md

 # ByteProxy Usage Guide

-This guide covers how to effectively use ByteProxy for different API services.
+This guide explains how to use ByteProxy for different service integrations.

-## Basic Concepts

-ByteProxy works by forwarding your requests to third-party APIs while:
-- Managing authentication
-- Handling rate limits
-- Providing consistent error handling
-- Adding helpful debugging information

-## Making Proxy Requests
+## Proxy Endpoints

 All proxy requests follow this pattern: